 Affiliate links included in this post.

 We’re on the heels of winter and my desire to stay in, curled up in front of the fireplace working on my fiber crafts is kicking in.
-I’ve spent the past few days satisfying this crafting craving by diving into the Handmade with Love Super Bundle.
+I’ve spent the past few days satisfying this crafting craving by diving into the Handmade with Love Super Bundle. (affiliate link)

 This is the first time I’ve purchased a bundle through Ultimate Bundles, mainly because I was always skeptical of purchasing a big bundle of resources without knowing what the quality would be.
 Several people I knew and trusted told me to give it a try.
 These were people who were affiliates for Ultimate Bundles, but also people I knew would give me an honest opinion.
 People who won’t promote something they don’t believe in.